 The Biologics Price Competition and Innovation Act was enacted as part of PPACA to establish an abbreviated pathway for the approval of biosimilar and interchangeable biological products.
 The regulatory pathway establishes legal authority for the FDA to review and approve biosimilar biologics, including the possible designation of a biosimilar as "interchangeable" based on its similarity to an approved biologic.
 Under the Biologics Price Competition and Innovation Act, an application for a biosimilar product cannot be approved by the FDA until 12 years after the reference product was approved under a BLA.
 The law is complex and is still being interpreted and implemented by the FDA.
 As a result, its ultimate impact, implementation, and meaning are subject to uncertainty.
-While it is uncertain when such processes intended to implement the Biologics Price Competition and Innovation Act may be fully adopted by the FDA, any such processes could have a material adverse effect on the future commercial prospects for our biological products.
+The processes intended to implement the Biologics Price Competition and Innovation Act may have a material adverse effect on the future commercial prospects for our biological products.